Thor: Love and Thunder: Cast

-An Avenger and the former king of Asgard, based on the Norse mythological deity of the same name.
+A founding Avenger and the former king of Asgard, based on the Norse mythological deity of the same name.
 Director Taika Waititi said that Thor is going through a midlife crisis in the film, as he is "just trying to figure out his purpose, trying to figure out exactly who he is and why he's a hero or whether he should be a hero".
 Thor has a large tattoo on his back that memorializes his family and friends that have previously died.
 Hemsworth's twin sons Sasha and Tristan portray Thor as a child.